ProzorroUKR/prozorro-docs/docs/source/standard/agreement.rst

     * `unsuccessful` - the agreement has not been signed between procuring entity and :ref:`Contract`
     * `active` - the agreement is signed between procuring entity and :ref:`Contract`
     * `cancelled` - the agreement has been cancelled within cancellation of tender/lot.

+     Different in `agreement` container:

+    * `active` - the agreement is active and can be used for creating `selection` procedure
+    * `terminated` - the agreement is cannot be used, for creating `selection` procedure

 :contracts:
     List of :ref:`Contract` objects